RELATES TO: KRS 324A.035(3), 324A.045(2), (3), 12 U.S.C. 3331-3351

 (a) Is at least two (2) hours in duration;

-(b) Subject ensures that an appraiser's skill, knowledge, and competency in real estate appraisal will be maintained or increased; and
+(b) Subject is designed to ensure that an appraiser's skill, knowledge, and competency in real estate appraisal shall be maintained or increased; and

 (c) Has been approved by the board.

-(4) Application for continuing education credit shall be submitted to the board in writing and documented by the approved provider of instruction.
+(4) Course Approval Program Application for continuing education credit shall be submitted to the board in writing and documented by the approved provider of instruction.